[This article is part of the Learner's Maya Glyph Guide.]

 o There is the additional possibility of confusion because the xi of ma-xi is a skull-like head, and the logogram for MAAS/MA’AS is also skull-like.

-o One apparent difference is that the head in the xi does not have an AK’AB (“darkness”) property marker whereas the MAAS/MA’AS does have.
+o One apparent difference is that the head in the xi doesn’t have an AK’AB (“darkness”) property marker whereas the MAAS/MA’AS does.